lpenguin/harlowe/README.md

  * `(text:)` now only works on strings, numbers, booleans and arrays, because the other datatypes cannot meaningfully be transformed into text.
  * Now, you can't use the `and`, `or` and `not` operators on non-boolean values.
 So, one must explicitly convert said values to boolean using `is not 0` and such instead of assuming it's boolean.
  * Altered the CSS of `<tw-story>` to use vertical padding instead of vertical margins.
- * Now, division operators will produce an error if used to divide by zero.
+ * Now, division operators (`/` and `%`) will produce an error if used to divide by zero.
  * Reordered the precedence of `contains` - it should now be higher than `is`, so that e.g. `(print: "ABC" contains "A" is true)` should now work as expected.
  * A few variable names in TwineScript are now controlled by the game engine, and are read-only.
-These are `$Passages`, `$Design`, and `$Saves`.
+These are `$Passages` and `$Saves`.
 See below for explanations as to what purpose these now serve.
  * Now, giving a datamap to `(print:)` will cause that macro to print out the datamap in a rough HTML `<table>` structure, showing each key and value.
 This is a superior alternative to just printing "[object Object]".
- * Now, variables and barename properties must have one non-numeral in their name.
+ * Now, variables and barename properties (as in `$var's property`) must have one non-numeral in their name.
 This means that, for instance, `$100` is no longer regarded as a valid variable name.
- * Debug Mode: now, macros show their full call (e.g. `(if: $a > 1)` rather than just `if`), and the verbatim syntax/hooks show their brackets at their start and end.

 ####New Features

  * Added computed property indexing syntax to TwineScript.
 Properties on collections can now be accessed via a variant of the possessive syntax: `$a's (expression)`.
     * Using this syntax, you can supply numbers as 1-indexed indices to arrays and strings.
 So, `"Red"'s $i`, where `$i` is 1, would be the same as `"Red"'s 1st`.
 Note, however, that if `$i` was the string `"1st"`, it would also work too - but not if it was just the string `"1"`.
- * Links and buttons in compiled stories are now accessible via the keyboard's Tab and Enter keys. `<tw-link>`, `<tw-icon>` and other clickable elements now have a tabindex attribute, and Harlowe sets up an event handler that allows them to behave as if clicked when the Enter key is pressed.
+ * Links and buttons in compiled stories should now be accessible via the keyboard's Tab and Enter keys. `<tw-link>`, `<tw-icon>` and other clickable elements now have a tabindex attribute, and Harlowe sets up an event handler that allows them to behave as if clicked when the Enter key is pressed.
- * Added 'error explanations', curt sentences which crudely explain the error message, which are visible as fold-downs on each error message.
+ * Added 'error explanations', curt sentences which crudely explain the type of error it is, which are visible as fold-downs on each error message.
  * Added `(nonzero:)` and `(nonempty:)` macros.
     * `(nonzero:)`, aliased as `(first-nonzero:)` is designed to work like the short-circuiting JS `||` operator.
 It accepts any quantity of numbers and returns the first given argument which isn't zero.
     * `(nonempty:)` is an equivalent, accepting strings, arrays, sets and maps.